Overwhelm. We are a society chocked full with people that are completely overwhelmed by life. And, ironically, we’ve done it to ourselves.

-Support can come in so many forms – but what doesn’t help is just complaining to whomever will listen.
+Get Support Support can come in so many forms – but what doesn’t help is just complaining to whomever will listen.
 Sometimes we all need a good venting session, but if ALL you’re doing is complaining you’re setting yourself up for a negative habit and a negative mindset.

 This is where a coach can be very useful because we help you get into a resourceful mindset to come up with answers.
 Whomever you choose to talk it out with, make sure that you’re not feeding each other with more negative emotions nor are you glorifying the overwhelm.

-Our brains are wired for those glorious AH-HA moments, but they don’t happen when we want them to.
+Take a Break Our brains are wired for those glorious AH-HA moments, but they don’t happen when we want them to.
 You can’t force a brilliant idea or a moment of understanding.
 In fact, when our brains are not focused on a task, but rather are allowed to wander – that’s when the magic happens.

 Don’t be afraid to take a solid break every 90-120 minutes to refresh your brain and move your body.
 Walks are a wonderful way to energize the body and rest the brain.
 There are even walking meditations you can do to clear your mind to allow space for those ah-ha moments to happen.

-I spoke earlier about the impact of the community around you.
+Change your Community I spoke earlier about the impact of the community around you.
 It’s been said that you hang out with 4 broke people, you’ll be the 5th.
 The same is true of overwhelm.
 If all your friends are constantly talking about how they get no sleep, work themselves to death, or live and die by their kids overbooked calendar – guess what road you’re likely to be headed down?

 You probably wouldn’t even want to, or do it on purpose, but our brains are wired to be like others to fit into the tribe.
 So if you believe your community is contributing to your cycle of overwhelm – then it’s time to change the rules.